Angola Country Summary

 World Bank: Control of Corruption Percentile Rank | 29 |

-Corruption continues to be a significant barrier to business in Angola, despite improvements since 2017 and the establishment of an anti-corruption legal framework by the Lourenco administration.
-The country has made efforts to combat corruption through recent legislation, including updated laws on criminal liability and public procurement, but challenges in implementation persist, and corruption remains pervasive in public institutions and the economy.
-Foreign investors must navigate a high-risk environment characterized by nepotism and a culture of impunity, particularly in the oil and mining sectors.
+Corruption continues to be a significant barrier to business in Angola, despite improvements since 2017 and the establishment of a legal framework aimed at combating it.
+The Lourenco administration has made efforts to address corruption through various laws and the arrest of former officials, but challenges in implementation persist, with Angola ranking 121 out of 180 in the 2023 Transparency International Corruption Perceptions Index.
+The pervasive nature of corruption, particularly in public institutions and procurement processes, poses risks for foreign investors, who must navigate a landscape marked by nepotism and a culture of impunity.

 Economy

-Angola is actively working to enhance its investment climate, prioritizing reforms in its National Development Plan (2023-2027) that focus on economic diversification and infrastructure modernization.
-Despite challenges such as high inflation and a depreciated currency, foreign direct investment (FDI) has seen a notable increase, particularly in sectors like offshore oil and gas technologies and transportation infrastructure.
-However, issues like corruption and a slow judicial system remain significant barriers to attracting further investment.
+Angola is actively working to enhance its investment climate, prioritizing reforms in its National Development Plan (2023-2027) to promote economic diversification and infrastructure modernization.
+Despite challenges such as high inflation and a reliance on the oil sector for government revenue, foreign direct investment (FDI) has increased, particularly in sectors like offshore oil and gas technologies and agriculture.
+The government has also initiated a privatization program to attract foreign investors, while addressing issues of corruption and transparency in its regulatory framework.

 Buy Full Angola Report